Asmenor/Smart-City-Traffic-Guidance-Project/README.md

 # traffic-management

-A general data structure for simulating traffic.
+A generic data structure for simulating city traffic.

 ## inputs